boostorg/boost/more/getting_started.rst

 Library Naming
 --------------

-In order to choose the right library binary to link with, you'll need to know something about how Boost libraries are named.
-Each library binary filename is composed of a common sequence of elements that describe how it was built.
-For example, ``libboost_regex-msvc-7.1-mt-d-1_34.lib`` can be broken down into the following elements:
+When auto-linking is not available, you need to know how Boost binaries are named so you can choose the right one for your build configuration.
+Each library filename is composed of a common sequence of elements that describe how it was built.
+For example, ``libboost_regex-vc71-mt-d-1_34.lib`` can be broken down into the following elements:

 ``lib``